Siembra Latinos Fund

 A local advisory board provides oversight, sets grantmaking priorities, and raises funds to grant to nonprofit organizations serving Monterey County Latino youth, seniors and families.

-The founding advisory board members are: Blanca E. Zarazua, Esq.
-(Chair), Chris Barrera, Ida López-Chan, Erica Padilla-Chávez, Anna Marie Ponce, Frank Ramírez, Daniel Rodríguez and Raúl Rodríguez.
+The advisory board members are: Blanca E. Zarazua, Esq.
+(Chair), Ida López Chan (Vice-Chair), Jose Luis Alvarado, Ph.D., Chris Barrera, Elsa Mendoza Jimenez, Erica Padilla-Chávez, Frank Ramírez, Daniel Rodríguez and Raúl Rodríguez

 Grow the Fund